tdownie0/music-theor-ease/topics/Fundamentals/ch3.md

 I think this example illustrates something interesting.
 You can see `createPerson()` has a private variable named `_name`.
 The underscore is a convention, indicating to other developers that it is intended to be private.
-This is due to us no longer having access modifiers with this setup like we did with classes.
+This convention can be seen in other programming languages as well, but it is not enforced directly from the name of a variable.
+To properly enforce this we would need access modifiers like we had with classes.
-The location of the variable is important.
+The location of the variable is important here.
 We see the setName key of the object has a function that has a parameter of `newName`.
 In it are the contents `_name = newName;`, which takes the argument provided for `newName`, and assigns it to `_name`.
 Even though `_name` is declared outside of the object, the object can assign a value directly to it due to the object being in the function's